 To ensure best practice is being followed, we require that all active coaches in clubs and schools complete the RugbyRight online course.
 This educates, aids and supports players, coaches and match officials on the importance of sufficient preparation for training and playing in order for rugby to be played and enjoyed, while reducing the risk of serious injury.
 RugbyRight also contains a Laws application update.

 The role of the coach varies greatly depending on the level at which the team operates.
 At grass roots level it’s about developing players - technically and personally - while at international level the coach is responsible for team selection, performance and results.
 A coach takes on many interchangeable roles, such as leader, manager, teacher and organiser.
 The coach needs to have a knowledge of the game and its laws, motivation, physical fitness and an understanding of how to coach and improve players.

-As part of our Long Term Player Development (LTPD) Strategy we have developed a range of coaching resources to help you coach appropriately for the age and stage of the players you are working with.
-Hard copies of these resources are available from your local club development officer.
+At Scottish Rugby, we have developed an interactive online Training Hub to help you coach appropriately for the age and stage of the players you are working with.

 In order to improve the quality and quantity of Scotland’s rugby players, Scottish Rugby aims to provide a clear pathway for coach education and development, to support clubs and schools in their recruitment and development of coaches.
 Our aim is to ensure that coaches with the right skills, knowledge and attributes are developed and deployed at every age and stage of a player’s development.
 Getting the right coaches with the right ethos and training at the right time is paramount to ensure that players’ needs are met.

 For those interested in becoming a qualified coach, the model below details the appropriate coach education and development requirements for coaches as they progress through their coaching journey.
 The model is player-centred and based on the capacities of players at various stages and development.